 |5.
 SAP Litmos||An eLearning platform for business that combines an LMS with a robust course library.||Particularly suited for organizations looking to integrate their training with CRMs and HR systems and combine off-the-shelf courses with their custom eLearning.|

-iSpring Learn is a cloud-based LMS that is easy-to-use but full of great functions that allow you to create and deliver training programs fast.
-It covers all training needs, from new hire onboarding to building complex step-by-step programs for ongoing training, and supports not only bare eLearning through online courses, but also instructor-led training via Zoom web conferencing.
+iSpring Learn is a cloud-based LMS that is easy-to-use but full of great functions that allow you to create and deliver training programs fast and track learner progress effectively.
+It is designed to cover all training needs and processes, from new hire onboarding to building complex step-by-step programs for ongoing training. iSpring Learn supports not only bare eLearning through online courses, but also live lessons via Zoom web conferencing. iSpring Learn is perfect for dispersed teams as it is available in 22 languages.

 Unlike many other eLearning platforms, iSpring Learn comes with great authoring capabilities.
 It has a built-in tool for creating simple courses right in a browser and an integrated full-featured authoring toolkit, iSpring Suite.
-The latter allows you to build engaging interactive courses, dialogue simulations, quizzes, and video tutorials.
+The latter allows you to build engaging and interactive quality courses with audio and video, dialogue simulations, quizzes, and video tutorials.
 The seamless integration with iSpring Learn ensures that all your learning contents will work perfectly after uploading it to the LMS.

-Other great advantages of iSpring Learn include a robust reporting engine, perfect user experience, and native mobile apps for iOS and Android that allow users to learn on the go.
+Other great advantages of iSpring Learn include a robust reporting engine, perfect user experience, and native mobile apps for iOS and Android that allow users to learn on the go and fit learning into their daily life..

 - Learning tracks for building step-by-step training programs and automating the learning process

-- A built-in authoring tool that lets you create adaptive eLearning courses right in a browser
+- A built-in authoring tool that lets you develop adaptive digital learning content right in a browser

 - Integration with the powerful course authoring iSpring Suite toolkit that is included for free